Tea for the Tillerman

-Tea for the Tillerman is the fourth studio album by singer-songwriter Cat Stevens, released in November 1970.
+Tea for the Tillerman is the fourth studio album by British-born singer-songwriter Cat Stevens, released on 23 November 1970 by Island Records in the United Kingdom and A&M in North America.
+Recorded between May and July of 1970 at three studios in London (Morgan, Island, and Olympic), it features some of Stevens's most iconic and best-known songs including the singles "Wild World" and "Father and Son".
+Numerous of its songs have been featured in films, including "But I Might Die Tonight" for the Jerzy Skolimowski film Deep End.
+It reached the top 10 in the US and the top 20 in the UK, and is now considered one of the greatest albums of all time by several publications.

 Overview

 Tea for the Tillerman includes many of Stevens's best-known songs such as "Where Do the Children Play?", "Hard Headed Woman", "Wild World", "Sad Lisa", "Into White", and "Father and Son".
 Stevens, a former art student, created the artwork featured on the record's cover.

 In November 2008, a "Deluxe Edition" was released featuring a second disc of demos and live recordings.
 In January 2012, a hi-res 24/192 kHz version was remastered using an Ampex ATR100 and a MSB Technology Studio ADC and released on HDtracks.com.

 Fifty years after the original album's release, in September 2020, Stevens remade the album as Tea for the Tillerman^{2}, including new lyrics and new instrumentation, and he sings along with his 22-year-old self in "Father and Son".
 That same year, Tea for the Tillerman was re-released as a 50th Anniversary Super Deluxe Edition.
 Along with five discs, the Super Deluxe Edition also includes a Blu-ray containing music videos, live videos, and audio of the 2020 mixes of the original album, as well as a 12" vinyl record of live recordings by Stevens in 1970 at the Troubadour, Los Angeles.